technix/atrament.ink/docs/atrament-basics/multimedia.md

 ### Illustrations

-To add an illustration to the paragraph, you can use `#IMAGE` knot tag.
+To add an illustration to the paragraph, you can use the `#IMAGE` knot tag.
 The illustration is displayed before the paragraph and is automatically resized to fit the screen.

 ```c
 === location_forest